 The Company intends to adopt the amendments to IAS 12 in its financial statements for the annual period beginning on January 1, 2017.
-The extent of the impact of adoption of the amendments has not yet been determined.
+The adoption of these amendments is not expected to have a material impact on the Company's financial statements.